Learn more about nursing programs. Learn More

 - All nursing core courses are offered every semester.

-- RN-to-BSN completion students will receive 39 credit hours for their associate degree or diploma degree in nursing.
+- Students in this program will receive 32-39 credit hours for their associate degree (ASN) or diploma degree in nursing.

 - Full-time students can complete nursing core courses in twelve months.